Preaching

 |

-I’m not the best preacher, but after 18 years of preaching, I’ve learned some from my own mistakes.
-To spare you, I’ve listed some of the biggest ones here: Not believing in Preaching Itself I would hope we all believe in the Gospel of Jesus Christ.
-Believe it, and always preach it.
-If not, you…
+I’m not the best preacher, but after 18 years of preaching, I’ve learned a great deal from my own mistakes.
+To spare you, I’ve listed some of the biggest ones here.
+Not Believing in Preaching Itself I hope we all share a belief in the gospel of Jesus Christ.
+Believe it, and always preach it….

 Anglican Worship: The Center of Parish Life